climate-resource/bookshelf/changelog/README.md

 cross-referencing](https://myst-parser.readthedocs.io/en/latest/syntax/cross-referencing.html) within your news items to link to other documentation.

-You can also run `towncrier --draft` to see the draft changelog that will be appended to [docs/source/changelog.md]() on the next release.
+You can also run `towncrier build --draft` to see the draft changelog that will be appended to [docs/source/changelog.md]() on the next release.